 Welcome to KSO

-In over half a century of music-making, Kensington Symphony Orchestra has built an enviable reputation as one of the UK’s most accomplished and adventurous non-professional orchestras.
-Established classics, neglected masterpieces and works of today’s leading composers are all hallmarks of KSO’s repertoire, all performed with a skill and panache that has garnered praise from all quarters.
+In over 60 years of music-making, Kensington Symphony Orchestra has built an enviable reputation as one of the UK’s most accomplished and adventurous non-professional orchestras.
+Established classics, neglected masterpieces and works by today’s leading composers are hallmarks of KSO’s repertoire, performed with a skill and panache that has garnered praise from all quarters.

 We are currently looking for more double bass players to join us for the 2019-20 season.
 If you are an experienced double bass player and would like to join the section for one or more of this season's concerts, please get in touch with Steph Fleming.

 Kensington Symphony Orchestra continues its 64th season at St John's Smith Square on Saturday 14 March

 We are delighted to welcome back guest conductor Michael Seal for his third concert with the orchestra.

 Bernstein's Candide is an exuberant fusion of European operetta and Broadway musical.
 The overture bursts with energy and wit, building to an exhilarating climax based on 'Glitter and be Gay', a brilliant pastiche of every coloratura aria ever composed.

 Korngold's gloriously lyrical Violin Concerto of 1945, intended for Jascha Heifetz, marked his post-war return to the concert hall after many years writing for Hollywood.
 It overflows with Romantic melodies taken from his film scores, all beautifully orchestrated with his trademark combination of subtlety and inventiveness.